asejouk/zachmoshe.com/_drafts/random-polygons.markdown

 ## Reducing Again to a Cyclic Row
 A 'regular' row is very annoying as well because the first and last cells are different from the others (have only one adjacent cell).
-If we want to consider the probability for a block to start at the 1st cell, we don't need the first boundary, but in other places we do (same goes for the last boundary).
+If we want to consider the probability for a block to start on the 1st cell, we can assume there is no neighbor on the left, but in other cells we'll have to restrict the left separator to be in place.
 I tried two ways to overcome this.
 One was writing an expression for an infinite row and then 'look' only on part of it (otherwise all expected numbers are  &#8734;).
 The other, which is what I moved on with, was to look on a cyclic row (a row where the rightmost separator actually separates the last and the first cell).

 This assumptions is clearly not in the original problem, but we can assume it is minor, and for large *N* it won't make a difference (2 different cells out of a 100 don't affect much the number of blocks of size 5..).
 At the end, when we'll have an expression based on a cyclic row, it'll be worth checking how well it estimates a regular row.